ofer-kimchi/Cas13-RNA-structure/README.md

 # Cas13-RNA-structure
-Code to accompany "RNA structure modulates Cas13 activity and enables mismatch detection"
+Code to accompany "RNA structure modulates Cas13 activity and enables mismatch detection" (Larsen & Kimchi et al., 2025).

 The python code "combined_analysis_for_upload.py" when run imports data from all other files and generates the figures in the paper.